balenaucigasa/Gems-of-War/README.md

-# Gems-of-War, 6.2 Update, 2022 March 10
+# Gems-of-War, 6.3 Update, 2022 May 25
 GemsOfWarKickAll.ct

-↳ kill one or all enemy
+↳ kill one or all enemy and more surprises

-GemsOfWarHourglass.ct

-↳ reverse hourglass in Treasure Hunt

-GemsOfWarTreasureMap.ct

-↳ get one treasure map